 Breakfast, dinner, Wi-Fi, and a welcome drink are already included in the Das Central room rates.
 They tend to offer a cheap Easter (April) special.
-This year it was 5 nights with one night for free, incl.
-Gourmet half-board, Wellness de Luxe, Easter present for our little guests, child care in the Ötzi Kids Club with 5 nights from €860 EUR per person bookable from 13-25 April 2019.
+This year, it was 5 nights with one night for free, including gourmet half-board, Wellness de Luxe, Easter present for our little guests, and child care in the Ötzi Kids Club with 5 nights from €860 EUR per person bookable from 13-25 April 2019.
 You won’t find a ski hotel that is this luxurious for less.

 While I have included one hotel in Courchevel in our listing of the best ski hotels in Europe, Courchevel is not a great resort to stay at in the high season.
 You see, the lift queues can be awful.
 You may have to wait as much as 30 minutes when the slopes are super busy.
 By comparison, Lech has virtually no lift queues… whenever you stay.